 Step 2.
-A request is sent for the tile (tx, ty, l) to the backend cluster-based store servers to retrieve the tile (tx, ty, l) and return the data to the cluster supervisor and the user.
+Send request to tile (tx, ty, l) to the back-end cluster-based store servers, retrieve tile (tx, ty, l) and return the data to the cluster supervisor and the user.

-Step 3.
-Supervisor judges are clustered whether the DCCS has reached the replacement threshold.
-If it has, the stat values of the end node of each linear linked chain are compared in the CacheIndex, to obtain the node with the lowest stat value and to replace the new arriving tile (tx, ty, l) with the outdated tile (tx', ty', l').
-Following this, the CacheIndex is maintained by deleting the node of tile (tx', ty', l') and inserting the node for tile (tx, ty, l) into the correct linear linked chain based on its Hash value.
+Step3.
+Cluster supervisor judges whether the DCCS has reached the replacement threshold.
+If it has, compare the stat value of the end node of each linear linked chain in the CacheIndex, get the node with the lowest stat value and replace the new arriving tile (tx, ty, l) with the outdated tile (tx', ty', l').
+Maintain the CacheIndex by deleting the node of tile (tx', ty', l') and inserting the node for tile (tx, ty, l) into the correct linear linked chain based on its Hash value.

-Step 4.
-If the DCCS does not reach the replacement threshold, the cache server is selected with the highest value of left SPC (the value is calculated by SPC-CSR) which has space for caching tile (tx, ty, l) .
-After this, the node of the tile (tx, ty, l) is inserted into the correct linear linked chain based on its Hash value.
+Step4.
+If the DCCS has not reached the replacement threshold, select the cache server with the highest value of left SPC(the value is calculated by SPC-CSR) and has space for caching tile (tx,ty,l) .
+Insert the node of tile (tx,ty,l) into the correct linear linked chain based on its Hash value.